 Located in a spectacularly beautiful natural setting, La Orotava is surrounded by banana plantations and the hillsides of Mount Teide National Park that feature a number of paths for incredible hikes through nature.

 La Orotava’s coastline along the Atlantic Ocean boasts small, peaceful and solitary beaches that stand out for their volcanic sand.
 El Bollullo, Los Patos and Ancón are three coves where visitors can forget about everything.

 Location: 10 minutes or 5 km

-Garachico is a town anchored on the edge of the Atlantic.
-One day, life stopped here when the town was buried by a raging volcano, the Trevejo Volcano.
-But after that fateful day in 1706, Garachico was born again from the ashes and today the town presents itself to us in all its charm, with unique architecture, in which not only churches and monasteries are offered from another time but also a number of private houses of great size, with large internal courtyards, enormous doorways and shady hallways which give the buildings a truly remarkable atmosphere.
+Garachico is a village located on the shores of the Atlantic.
+One day, many years ago, the village came to a standstill when it was buried by an eruption originating from the Trevejo volcano.
+However, after that fateful event in 1706, the town re-emerged from the ashes and is now a charming destination with incomparable architecture that includes churches and convents from past eras as well as great homes with stunning façades, large courtyards and shaded corridors that are truly unique.
 Garachico has always taken care of its environment and protected the most diverse cultural manifestations.
 For all these reasons, the Spanish government awarded the town the Gold Medal of Fine Arts, which was presented in 1980 by His Majesty the King.

 Location: 30 minutes or 30 km

 San Cristóbal de La Laguna, a UNESCO World Heritage Site, has conserved its historic quarter extremely well.
 The streets of La Laguna’s city centre are filled with important monuments and historic buildings as well as countless shops from which to buy souvenirs, clothing, Tenerife wines, Canary handicrafts or local food products.
 The city, which has a long-standing university tradition, also boasts the lively and interesting atmosphere created by the many “tasca” pubs.